 Hackathons.
 Hackathon projects.
 Blockchain hackathons.
 Code hackathons.
-You've probably heard one of these terms before, and that's because hackathons are becoming increasingly popular in an effort to spur innovation.
-Group together intelligent, motivated, and creative individuals, and you're likely to get a result.
-This year, College Life is presenting you the first Allianz Benelux Hackathon that you can take part in!
-But, more on that later.
+You've probably heard one of these terms before and that's because hackathons are becoming increasingly popular in an effort to spur innovation.
+Group together intelligent, motivated, and creative individuals and you're likely to get a great result.
+In 2017 year, College Life got an inside look at the first Allianz Benelux Hackathon!

 But what exactly is a hackathon?
-A hackathon is an event where specialists in software, such as data analysts, programmers or software designers, come together to create new, innovative solutions.
-Hackathon is a combination of the words hack and marathon, so basically a marathon event to create new software.
+A hackathon is an event where specialists in software, such as data analysts, programmers, or software designers, come together to create new, innovative solutions.
+Hackathon is a combination of the words hack and marathon so it's basically a marathon event to create new software.
 This means teams work intensively for a long period of time with little rest.
-At the end of their allocated time period, teams present their project to a jury, and a winner is chosen.
+At the end of their allocated time period, teams present their project to a jury and a winner is chosen.
 Sounds cool, right?
-It definitely is, and it's even cooler to be able to take part in one.
+It definitely is.
+It's even cooler to be able to take part in one.
 Even better?
-A big data hackathon, because big data is becoming one of the most prominent aspects of data analysis today.
+A big data hackathon because big data is becoming one of the most prominent aspects of data analysis today.

 So what's the purpose of hackathon projects?

 There are many types of hackathons, depending on the purpose of the project.
 For example, a company seeking to launch a new app will have a hackathon specifically for apps.
 A company seeking to change the program of their computers will have a hackathon for that.
 Really, hackathon projects differ based on what a company needs or what kind of people are participating in the hackathon.

 Big data hackathons are becoming increasingly popular since we are living in a world with so much data and insufficient resources to make sense of them.
 Simply, big data hackathons are a necessity because, without them, we can't do anything with the data that we have.